virejdasani/Make-Java-Easy/README.md

 ## Info
 - All the functions are written in the `makejavaeasy.java` file.
-- All the functions are used in the `demo.java` file.
+- All the functions are shown and used in the `demo.md` file.

 ## What the heck is this?
 - This is a way to make java easy for beginners.